umutxyp/MusicBot/README.md

 3. Add or refine features (translation packs, UI tweaks, new providers).
 4. Open a pull request with a clear description and screenshots/console logs where relevant.

-Bug reports, feature ideas, and localization pull requests are all welcome.
-Swing by the [Support Server](https://discord.gg/ACJQzJuckW) to chat with the community.

 ---